Ornate hawk-eagle: Vocalization

 The main call known for the ornate hawk-eagle is a series of loud piping whistles.
 It is emitted by the soaring bird, usually male, and is often transcribed as whi whee-whee-wheep, the whee repeated anywhere from 2 to 9 times.
-Numerous variations are known are given in terms of transcription but most sources describe in roughly similar ways.Stiles, F. G., & Skutch, A. F. (1989).
-Guide to the birds of Costa Rica.
-Comistock.Ffrench, R., O'Neill, J. P., & Eckelberry, D. R. (1991).
-Guide to the birds of Trinidad and Tobago.
-Illustrated by John P. O'Neill.
+Numerous variations are known are given in terms of transcription but most sources describe in roughly similar ways.
 Unlike the call of the black hawk-eagle, similarly done in flying display, the ornate hawk-eagle the introductory series of notes is more hurried and the last note more drawn out.
 It has been noted by some authors that the ornate species' call in nearly a reverse of the pattern of the calling black hawk-eagle which calls huwee-whee-whi-whi-wi-wi-wi, the first note being longest and slurred, second note highest, followed by descending short notes.